Mikaela Shiffrin wins world championship giant slalom in Meribel, France

 Shiffrin won Thursday’s giant slalom at the 2023 FIS Alpine Ski World Championships in Meribel, France with a combined time of 2 minutes, 7.13 seconds, 0.12 seconds ahead of Italian Federica Brignone.
 Norwegian Ragnhild Mowinckel rounded out the podium, with defending giant slalom world champion Lara Gut-Behrami finishing in fourth.

-With her 13th-career world championships medal, Shiffrin broke the modern era (since 1948) record for the most individual world championship medals.
-The great Swedish skier Anja Parson has 13 medals as well, but two of those came in the team event.
+With her 13th-career world championships medal in 16 tries, Shiffrin broke the modern era (since 1948) record for the most individual world championship medals.
+The great Swedish skier Anja Parson has 13 medals as well, but two were team event wins and German skier Christl Cranz won 15 medals in the 1930s.
 Shiffrin also tied Parson, Marielle Goitschel, Marcel Hirscher and Toni Sailer with the most world titles (7).

 “Yeah that’s unbelievable.
-I was so nervous — I just can’t believe it,” Shiffrin said at the finish line.
+I was so nervous — I just can’t believe it,” Shiffrin said.

+“I don’t know if I can put a value on any medal, but today felt very special.
+It’s a moment I’m going to remember forever.”

 Already twice a silver medalist (2017 and 2021) and once a bronze medalist (2019) in the giant slalom, the American also became the fourth woman to win a world championships gold medal in at least four different disciplines and became just the third U.S. woman to win a giant slalom world title (Andrea Mead-Lawrence did in 1952, when the Olympic Games doubled as the world championships, and Diann Roffe-Steinrotter was victorious in 1985).